grabmy/react-native-viewanim/README.md

 - Do not call stop when animation is not playing
 - When toggle = true animate from start to end, toggle = false animate from end to start
 - if initial property toggle = true, launch animation at start
+- Update to simple tween 0.3.2

 ## TODO

 - Change property modification detection
 - Add live modification of the viewanim properties
 - Add preset animations
 - make trigger an enum type "start" / "toggle"
 - Add trigger type "none" to use only
 - Chain animations
 - Add examples with executables app files